Fsiban/Final_Project/README.md

 ## Research Question

-- Based on the features for a given breast mass sample, how do we determine if the sample is malignant or benign.
+- Based on the features for a given breast mass sample, can we train a model to predict if the sample is malignant or benign.

 ### Abstract

-To better understand to understand the characteristics of each feature and how each feature differs in a malignant compared to benign diagnosis.
-Using the breast cancer dataset form sklearn.
-Using logistic regression classification model I can determine if the model can be trained to predict the class and the accuracy level of prediction.
+To better understand the correlation of each feature and how each feature differs in a malignant compared to benign diagnosis.
+Using the breast cancer dataset from sklearn and a logistic regression classification model we can determine if the model can be trained to predict the class and the accuracy level of prediction.
+The logistic regression model was successful with 98% accuracy.

 ### Introduction